NVIDIA/NeMo/docs/source/asr/asr_language_modelling.rst

 It can evaluate a model in the three following modes by setting the argument '--decoding_mode':

 * greedy: Just greedy decoding is done, and no beam search decoding is performed.
 * beamsearch: The beam search decoding is done but without using the N-gram language model, final results would be equivalent to setting the weight of LM (beam_beta) to zero.
 * beamsearch_ngram: The beam search decoding is done with N-gram LM.

-The mode of 'beamsearch' would evaluate by beam search decoding without any language model.
+The 'beamsearch' mode would evaluate by beam search decoding without any language model.
 It would report the performances in terms of Word Error Rate (WER) and Character Error Rate (CER).
 Moreover, the WER/CER of the model when the best candidate is selected among the candidates is also reported as the best WER/CER.
 It can be an indicator of how good the predicted candidates are.